Front of property

 View towards Loch of Watsness with Foula in the distance

-This stone built former Manse is situated in an isolated and peaceful location with spectacular views taking in the grand panoramic scene of Foula and the Atlantic Ocean.
+Stone built former Manse situated in isolated and peaceful location, with spectacular views taking in the grand panoramic scene of Foula and the Atlantic Ocean.
 Major renovation is required but the benefits in remodelling the interior gives scope to plan a dream home as an exciting venture and opportunity to express individuality and style.
 Viewing is most certainly highly recommended.
+Listed Building – Category C.

 |VIEWING:||Telephone 01595 809 380|